Online vs In-Person California Guard Card Training: Which Is Best?

 Online Guard Card Training: How It Works

-Online guard card training lets you complete your required BSIS coursework entirely over the internet, at home, on your phone, or on any device with a browser.
+Online guard card training lets you complete your required BSIS continued education coursework entirely over the internet, at home, on your phone, or on any device with a browser.
 You log in, work through the modules at your own pace, take your assessments, and receive your certificate of completion once you pass.

 Key benefits of online guard card training